Cleveland Fire: Background

-The Cleveland Fire burned on the western slope of the Sierra Nevada, following six years of drought.
-The drought had killed 10 million trees across the state and weakened others, helping enwable insect infestations.
+The Cleveland Fire burned on the western slope of the Sierra Nevada following six years of drought.
+The drought had killed 10 million trees across the state and weakened countless others, helping enable insect infestation.
 Early in the year, there were warnings of extreme fire danger.
 In part because of the dry conditions, 1992 saw more wildfires—12,717 through October 25—across California than in any year since 1988, and the chief deputy director of the California Department of Forestry called it "the most incredible burning situation many of us have ever seen".

-The Cleveland Fire was the third significant wildfire in Northern California in a span of six weeks, alongside the 64000 acres Fountain Fire in Shasta County and the 17300 acres Old Gulch Fire in Calaveras County.
+The Cleveland Fire was the third significant wildfire in Northern California in six weeks, alongside the 64000 acres Fountain Fire in Shasta County and the 17300 acres Old Gulch Fire in Calaveras County.
 It followed another major fire in the same area in 1959 which burned 18000 acres.
-Tree plantations had been planted following that fire, and reburned in the Cleveland Fire.
+Tree plantations planted following that fire reburned in the Cleveland Fire.

 Cause

 While the fire was active, the Los Angeles Times wrote that the fire's cause was undetermined, though "believed to be of human origin".
 There had been eight or nine small fires in the vicinity of Highway 50 and Ice House Road since the beginning of September, which a Forest Service special agent called an "interesting coincidence" but did not explicitly link to the Cleveland Fire.
 Multiple witnesses told The Sacramento Bee that they saw a white vehicle near the fire's point of ignition.
-By February 1993 Forest Service investigators had not yet determined a cause.
+By February 1993 Forest Service investigators had not determined a cause.
 The Tahoe Daily Tribune wrote in 2012 that it was caused by illegal wood cutting.